TathyaNyaya and FactLegalLlama: Advancing Factual Judgment Prediction and Explanation in the Indian Legal Context: Introduction

+\texttt{TathyaNyaya} comprises judgments from the Supreme Court of India (SCI) and various High Courts and is organized into four components: \texttt{NyayaFacts}, \texttt{NyayaScrape}, \texttt{NyayaSimplify}, and \texttt{NyayaFilter}.
+These components support a wide range of fact-centric tasks, from expert annotations and simplified factual paraphrasing to fact vs. non-fact segmentation.
+Complementing the dataset, we introduce {FactLegalLlama}, an instruction-tuned version of LLaMa-3-8B, fine-tuned on {TathyaNyaya} to perform FJPE tasks.
+While transformer-based models are strong in predictive performance, {FactLegalLlama} demonstrates the ability to generate faithful and interpretable factual explanations, thus bridging predictive modeling with legal reasoning.

-Our key contributions are summarized as: \begin{itemize} \item \emph{\texttt{TathyaNyaya} Dataset:} We introduce \texttt{TathyaNyaya}, the first extensively annotated, purely fact-centric dataset for judgment prediction and explanation in the Indian legal context, providing a stable benchmark for FJPE research.
-The dataset is structured into four components, each addressing distinct aspects of factual legal analysis.
+Our key contributions in this paper are: \begin{itemize} \item \emph{{TathyaNyaya} Dataset:} We introduce the first extensively annotated, purely fact-centric dataset for judgment prediction and explanation in the Indian legal domain, structured into four components tailored for factual segmentation, simplification, and retrieval.

-\item \emph{Factual Basis for Prediction:} Unlike previous datasets that use full legal texts, \texttt{TathyaNyaya} focuses on factual information, allowing for more realistic and targeted legal judgment predictions.
+\item \emph{Early-Phase Legal Reasoning:} We focus on realistic and societally impactful early-phase decision-making settings where predictions are made using only the facts, reflecting constraints and needs of India's overburdened judiciary.